Consumer Health Links

 Women’s Health Matters

-Sunnybrook & Women's is considered one of the most renowned Canadian health sciences centres.
-The organization is recognized as a leader in high quality patient-focussed care, and has a particular commitment to women's health.
-Women's Health Matters, is a source for reliable, evidence-based and up-to-date information on women's health.
+Sunnybrook Health Sciences Centre & Women’s College Hospital is considered one of the most renowned Canadian health sciences centres.
+The organization is recognized as a leader in high quality patient-focussed care, and has a particular commitment to women’s health.
+Women’s Health Matters, is a source for reliable, evidence-based and up-to-date information on women’s health.

 Information at your fingertips – the healthline connects you to health information and services in Grey-Bruce and southwest Ontario.
 Search by region for health services, news, events and careers.
 Check the links to healthcare facilities, community organizations and services.

 211 Bruce and Grey – Access to Social and Community Services